butterr12/medlink/README.md

 # Healthcare RAG Agent

-I decided to build this chatbot with the help of Real Python's LLM RAG Chatbot Dataset.
+The Healthcare RAG Agent is an AI-powered chatbot using RAG, LangChain, Neo4j, and OpenAI GPT, built with Real Python's LLM RAG Chatbot Dataset.

 ## Why don't you check it out?